kylvi/kylvi/README.md

 Type what you need in simple words, like *"a pricing card with 3 plans and round corners"*.
 Kitly writes the HTML and CSS for you.
 You can see the result right away, change it by chatting, and save it to your kit.

 **My part:** Design lead.
 I designed the homepage, the design system and the preview screen.
-I also wrote the pitch and presented it with Aya!👯‍♀️
+I also wrote the pitch and presented it with Aya 👯‍♀️

 `Rails 7` `PostgreSQL` `Hotwire` `OpenAI API`
 </td>